AntonioFasano/BloomR/README.md

 - Only 64 bit (it means less space).
 - Updated to R-3.1.2.
 - New functions for bulk download using tickers from CSV files, from index constituents or from ticker vectors.
-- More consistent naming scheme: simulated download allows to prepare script at home and test on Bloomberg terminal later.
+- Simulated download allows to prepare script at home and test on Bloomberg terminal later.
 - Bulk and non-bulk download of many description fields.
-- `bbg.*` suffix is deprecated now use `br.*`
+- More consistent naming scheme: `bbg.*` suffix is deprecated now, use `br.*`
-- A formal documentation (see bloomr.html, or bloomr.pdf)
+- A formal documentation (see bloomr.html or [bloomr.pdf](https://github.com/AntonioFasano/BloomR/blob/master/bloomr.pdf?raw=true))
 - Demo and examples.
 - BloomR can be downloaded as a binary or generated from an R script.
 So you can stay always updated with the latest version of R (and related packages).